dbp/howtoproveacompiler/README.md

 always kept extremely locally scoped.
 The intention behind this (explained a little further in the library repository for the couple tactics that implement
-this: [dbp/literatecoq](https://github.com/dbp/literatecoq)) is to make reading proofs be as easy as possible, where an paper you would write "follows by induction using X, Y, and Z".
+this: [dbp/literatecoq](https://github.com/dbp/literatecoq)) is to make reading proofs be as easy as possible, where on paper you would write "follows by induction using X, Y, and Z".
 When hints end up in global databases, you can end up writing proofs that say "follows by induction using X, Z", because you had hinted Y somewhere earlier.